wallymathieu/auctions-api-fsharp-mainstream/README.md

 }
 ```

+Note that the x-jwt-payload header is a decoded JWT and not an actual JWT, since this app is supposed to be deployed behind a front-proxy or api gateway.

 ## Technical Decisions

 - **Functional Design**: The implementation follows a functional approach using F# discriminated unions and immutable data structures.